CiscoDevNet/intersight-powershell/docs/Initialize-IntersightChangelogItem.md

 ```

 ### -SemanticVersion
-The semantic version for the API contract changelog item.
-Note that there can be more than one item per SemanticVersion.
+Semantic version for the API contract changelog item.
+Note, multiple items can exist for a single SemanticVersion.

 ```yaml
 Type: string